top of page

 Corner of Baseline Rd & 42nd St

 Allegan book p.
-5. Photo of school p.
-5. It appears to be a wooden-frame school.
+5. Photo of school.
+It appears to be a wooden-frame school.
 In 1951, 16 students were enrolled looks to be open until at least 1960.
 One-room schools of Allegan County p.
 5. Photo

 Allegan